Chatter Back End

 Server hosting

-You need an Internet-accessible server running Ubuntu 20.04 or later.
+You need an Internet-accessible server running Ubuntu 24.04 or later.
 You can use a real physical host or a virtual machine on Amazon Web Services (AWS), Google Cloud Platform (GCP), Microsoft Azure, AlibabaCloud, etc. as long as you can ssh to an Ubuntu shell with root privileges and, for grading purposes, it has a public IP and is online at all times (i.e., not your laptop).
-The setup presented here has been verified to work on Ubuntu 20.04 and 22.04 hosted on AWS, GCP, and a local Linux KVM and physical host.
+The setup presented here has been verified to work on Ubuntu 24.04 hosted on AWS, GCP, and a local Linux KVM and physical host.
 We provide instructions on how to set up the labs’ back-end server on both AWS and GCP.
 Please click the one you want to use to reveal the instructions.

 Which hosting service to use?